Angela Eagle

-Eagle served as the Minister of State for Pensions and Ageing Society from June 2009 until May 2010.
-Eagle was elected to the Shadow Cabinet in October 2010 and was appointed by Ed Miliband to be Shadow Chief Secretary to the Treasury.

-In October 2011, she was appointed Shadow Leader of the House of Commons when Miliband reshuffled his Shadow Cabinet.
-She was appointed as both Deputy Leader of the Opposition and Shadow Secretary of State for Business, Innovation and Skills in September 2015 in Jeremy Corbyn's first Shadow Cabinet.
-She resigned from the Shadow Cabinet in June 2016.
-Eagle announced a leadership challenge to Labour Party leader Jeremy Corbyn on 11 July 2016, but eight days later she withdrew leaving Owen Smith to challenge Corbyn for the leadership.
+Eagle was elected to the Shadow Cabinet in October 2010 and was appointed by Ed Miliband as Shadow Chief Secretary to the Treasury.
+In October 2011, she was promoted to Shadow Leader of the House of Commons.
+Following Labour's defeat at the 2015 general election, she stood in the 2015 deputy leadership election but finished fourth.
+Following Jeremy Corbyn's election as Labour leader in September 2015, Eagle was appointed Shadow First Secretary of State and Shadow Secretary of State for Business, Innovation and Skills.
+She resigned from the Shadow Cabinet in June 2016 in protest against Corbyn's leadership.
+Eagle announced a leadership challenge to Corbyn the following month, but eight days later she withdrew leaving Owen Smith to challenge Corbyn for the leadership.
+She then served on the backbenches for eight years between 2016 and 2024.